dothiv/transactional-emails/click4life-login-text-en.md

 In a few easy and quick steps, you can activate dotHIV's micro donation program for your .hiv domain.

 Note: For your security we use tokens instead of passwords.
-The login link is active for 14 days.
+The login link is active for 30 minutes and invalidated after you log out.
 After that you can request a new login link.
 We send it to your email account – as often as you want.
 {% endraw %}